zulip/docker-zulip/README.md

   instance. `SECRETS_postgres_password` configures the Zulip server to know the PostgreSQL password.
-While `SECRETS_postgres_password` is synced to the Zulip container on every boot, `POSTGRES_PASSWORD` is only accessed by the postgres container on first boot, so if you later want to change your postgres password after booting the container, you'll need to either do an [ALTER ROLE][postgres-alter-role] query inside the `postgres` container or rebuild the postgres database (only if you don't need your data!).
+While `SECRETS_postgres_password` is synced to the Zulip container on every boot, `POSTGRES_PASSWORD` is only accessed by the PostgreSQL container on first boot, so if you later want to change your PostgreSQL password after booting the container, you'll need to either do an [ALTER ROLE][postgres-alter-role] query inside the `postgres` container or rebuild the PostgreSQL database (only if you don't need your data!).
 - `RABBITMQ_DEFAULT_PASS` and `SECRETS_rabbitmq_password` are similar,
   just for the RabbitMQ container.
 - `MEMCACHED_PASSWORD` and `SECRETS_memcached_password` are similar,